UtrechtUniversity/anonymouus/README.md

 ### Windows usage

 There is an issue with creating zip archives.
-Make sure you **run UUnonymous as administrator**.
+Make sure you **run anonymoUUs as administrator**.

 ### Inplace replacements vs. replacements in a copy

-UUnonymous is able to create a copy of the processed file-tree or replace it.
+anonymoUUs is able to create a copy of the processed file-tree or replace it.
 The `substitute` method takes a mandatory source-path argument (path to a file, folder or zip-archive, either a string or a [Path](https://docs.python.org/3/library/pathlib.html#basic-use) object) and an optional target-path argument (again, a string or [Path](https://docs.python.org/3/library/pathlib.html#basic-use) object).
 The target **needs to refer to a folder**, which can't be a sub-folder of the source-folder.
 The target-folder will be created if it doesn't exist.

-When the target argument is provided, UUnonymous will create a processed copy of the source into the target-folder.
+When the target argument is provided, anonymoUUs will create a processed copy of the source into the target-folder.
 If the source is a single file, and the file path does not contain elements that will be replaced, and the target-folder is identical to the source folder, than the processed result will get a 'copy' extension to prevent overwriting.

 When the target argument is omitted, the source will be overwritten by a processed version of it: